wp-plugins/tinymce-advanced/readme.txt

 Click on "Save Changes" on the admin page of the plugin, even if you did not change any buttons.
 This will force TinyMCE to reload the css files.

-= I’ve just installed this plugin, but it doesn’t do anything. =
+= I have just installed this plugin, but it does not do anything. =

 Log out of WordPress, clear your browser cache, quit and restart the browser and try again.
 If that does not work, there may be a caching proxy or network cache somewhere between you and your host.
 You may need to wait for a few hours until this cache expires.